Manchester by the Sea (2016)

 Casey Affleck is exceptional, carrying the weight of the film, full body and soul, as Lee.
 In what might be the actor’s most accomplished work since 2007’s “Gone Baby Gone” and “The Assassination of Jesse James by the Coward Robert Ford,” as well as an impressively internal performance that could have given in to showy histrionics, he vividly actualizes this broken man with an almost unconscionable amount of bottled-up guilt and simmering rage for one person.
 If that makes it sound like no one in the cast measures up to Affleck, that surely isn’t the case, as there are no weak links to be found.
 Lucas Hedges (2014’s “Kill the Messenger”) is an unaffected natural, acting as a real teenage boy does, and holds his own against Affleck.
 The impossibly excellent Michelle Williams doesn’t have a lot of scenes, but she conveys so much in a seemingly small part as Randi, Lee’s ex-wife.
 She makes such a deep impression, particularly in one devastating key moment and an affecting, concisely written scene when the re-married Randi tries to resolve relations with Lee.
 In the latter, Williams breaks the viewer’s heart, her voice cracking with a hope for reconciliation and her body language doing all of the talking.
 Rounding out the supporting cast is Kyle Chandler, seen only in flashbacks, as Lee’s brother Joe (whose last name also happens to be Chandler); Gretchen Mol, as Joe’s ex-wife Elise; and Matthew Broderick, in one scene, as Elise’s second husband Jeffrey, an evangelical Christian.

 A wise, insightful and heartrending slice-of-life that traverses loss, “Manchester by the Sea” resonates.
-Kenneth Lonergan doesn’t go after big, overstated moments with exclamation points but handles everything with grace, naturalism and profundity.
+Kenneth Lonergan doesn’t go after big, overstated moments with exclamation points but rather handles everything with grace, naturalism and profundity.
 As befits specific kinds of stories, not every film needs to visually “wow” audiences.
 With that said, cinematographer Jody Lee Lipes lends a delicate touch to each frame, while Lonergan finds a rich sense of place with the working-class Massachusetts milieu feeling lived-in and textured.
 While the film doesn’t subjectively hit quite as hard emotionally as other films exploring the same subject matter have, it is quietly powerful all the same.
 Too much of a catharsis might have seemed phony.
 Instead, there is no happy ending, just the hopeful chance for a new beginning.

 Grade: B +